brucethemoose/Minecraft-Java-Arguments/README.md

 > Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.

-> Note: ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.

 <br/>

 ### Generational ZGC (New and not well tested!)